 Holiday clubs and playschemes

 Note: Breakfast and after school clubs might be running at a reduced capacity, or might not be running at the present time due to COVID-19 / Coronavirus.
-Contact the yoru child's school or provider directly for more information.
+Contact the yoru child's school or provider directly for more information or check out the section at the end of this page.

 These can offer a wide range of activities such as sports, outdoor and indoor games, arts, crafts and drama.